TomLXXVI/python-hvac/README.md

 INTRODUCTION TO ENGINEERING HEAT TRANSFER.
 Cambridge University Press*.

 **heat_exchanger**<br>
-Originally (and still) part of the subpackage **heat_transfer**, but a rewritten package has also been added as a subpackage of the main package **hvac**.
-It implements the effectiveness-NTU method for both dry and wet external heat transfer surfaces, and it contains rating and sizing procedures for some fin-tube heat exchangers, which are applicable to single-phase fluid flow, and which are implementations of the procedures described in *Shah,
+Implements the effectiveness-NTU method for both dry and wet air cooling/heating coils.
+Contains a model to analyze and simulate an air-to-water cooling coil.
+Contains a model of an air evaporator and an air condenser, that can be used to simulate the performance of air-to-air, single stage vapor compression machines.
+The implementations are based on solving methods described in *Shah,
 R. K. , & Sekulic, D. P.  (2003).
 FUNDAMENTALS OF HEAT EXCHANGER DESIGN.
 John Wiley & Sons*.

 **vapor_compression**<br>
-Furthermore, subpackage `heat_transfer.heat_exchanger.fin_tube` also contains a model for a plain fin-tube, counter-flow air evaporator and similar air condenser.
-These models are used together with a model for a fixed or variable speed compressor in the module `machine` of subpackage `vapor_compression`.
+Contains models to represent fixed- and variable speed compressors, and a model of a single-stage vapor compression machine, that integrates the models for the air evaporator and condenser in subpackage *heat_exchanger*.
 Purpose of this module is to simulate the steady-state performance of a single-stage vapor compression machine (air conditioning machine, heat pump).
 Several application examples have been included in the folder `vapor_compression`